timescale/docs/use-timescale/ha-replicas/high-availability.md

 HA replicas can be synchronous and asynchronous.

-- Synchronous replicas: the primary commits its next write once the replica confirms that the previous write is complete.
+- Synchronous: the primary commits its next write once the replica confirms that the previous write is complete.
 There is no lag between the primary and the replica.
 They are in the same state at all times.
 This is preferable if you need the highest level of data integrity.
 However, this affects the primary ingestion time.

-- Asynchronous replicas: the primary commits its next write without the confirmation of the previous write completion.
+- Asynchronous: the primary commits its next write without the confirmation of the previous write completion.
 The asynchronous HA replicas often have a lag, in both time and data, compared to the primary.
 This is preferable if you need the shortest primary ingest time.

 image from the doc draft